DioxusLabs/taffy/CONTRIBUTING.md

 ### Writing tests

-1. All tests should be wrapped in a module called `tests`, to ensure they are not compiled unless testing
+1. All tests should be wrapped in a module called `tests` gated by the standard `test` feature flag, to ensure they are not compiled unless tests are being run.

     ```rs
     #[cfg(test)]